marbl/MetagenomeScope/README.md

 [the Bandage wiki](https://github.com/rrwick/Bandage/wiki/Assembler-differences#velvet)
 for a nice figure and explanation.
-(That being said, the intuition for "thinking about reverse-complement nodes / edges" here is pretty much the same as it is for other graphs.)
+(That being said, the intuition for "thinking about reverse-complement nodes / edges" here is pretty much the same as it is for other files.)
 </details>

 ## Demos